 According to Standard 115.87 agencies shall: collect accurate, uniform data for every allegation of sexual abuse using a standardized instrument and set of definitions; aggregate the incident-based sexual abuse data at least annually; data collected shall include, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice; maintain, review, and collect data as needed from all available incident-based documents; and obtain incident-based and aggregated data from every private facility with which it contracts for the confinement of its inmates.
 Also, per standard, upon request, the agency provides all data from the previous calendar year to the Department of Justice no later than June 30.
-Review of DOCCS Directive #4028B, Sexual Abuse Reporting & Investigation Inmate-on-inmate - VII B, Directive #4027B, Sexual Abuse Reporting & Investigation Staff-on-Inmate VII B and the agency's PREA Data Collection, Review, Retention and Publication Manual confirm the agency has all requirements of this standard converted to DOCCS policies.
+Review of DOCCS Directive #4028B, Sexual Abuse Reporting & Investigation Inmate-on-inmate - VII B, Directive #4027B, Sexual Abuse Reporting & Investigation Staff-on-Inmate VII B and the agency's PREA Data Collection, Review, Retention and Publication Manual, 8/18/15 (Revised) confirm the agency has all requirements of this standard converted to DOCCS policies that have been implemented and are monitored.

 The agency's collects accurate information and data for every allegation of sexual abuse at facilities under its control.
 The Deputy Superintendent for Security at each facility is responsible for maintaining and providing a monthly sexual abuse/threat incident summary.
-At the end of the month the summary report, Form #2103SAII Attachment A, is forwarded the Deputy Commissioner for Correctional Facilities.
+At the end of the month the summary report, Form #2103SASI and Form, 2103 SAII, is forwarded the Deputy Commissioner for Correctional Facilities.
 The auditor reviewed monthly summary reports and found them to be according to policy and this standard.
 The agency aggregates this incident-based sexual abuse data at least annually.
 The agency's annual report is approved by the commissioner and available on the agency website and updated annually corroborating this standard.
-Review of documentation, agency website, observations and interviews with staff confirm data collection for BHCF is per agency policies and PREA Standard 115.87.
+Review of documentation, agency website, observations and interviews with staff confirm data collection for UCF is per agency policies and PREA Standard 115.87.